Hire Agreement: amendment for the COVID-19 pandemic

-A2 Special dates.
-Bookings for special dates (Christmas Eve, Christmas Day, Boxing Day, New Year’s Eve, etc) must be approved by The Committee.
+A4 Special dates.
+Bookings for special dates (Christmas Eve, Christmas Day, Boxing Day, New Year’s Eve, etc) must be approved by the committee.

-A6 Safety procedures.
-By signing the Hire Agreements, the Hirer accepts responsibility for ensuring the safety of everyone using the hall for the duration of the hire, including obeying The Committee’s procedures on fire protection, health protection and legal compliance.
+A5 Safety procedures.
+By signing the Hire Agreements, the hirer accepts full responsibility for ensuring the safety of everyone using the hall for the duration of the hire, including obeying the committee’s procedures on fire protection, health protection and legal compliance.

-A7 Cancellation of agreement.
-If Hirer withdraws from this agreement, no refund of the retainer will be made unless such notice is given 14 days before the hire period is due to begin.
+A6 Cancellation of agreement.
+If the hirer withdraws from this agreement, no refund of the retainer will be made unless such notice is given 14 days before the hire period is due to begin.

-B1 Main Hall.
-The Main Hall annex, stage, cloakrooms and kitchen (including two electric cookers, an urn, kettles and a microwave oven) are available for the use of Hirers.
-The mobile plate-warming cupboard is the property of Hertfordshire County Council and may not to be used.
-A Hirer who wishes to use the cookers must read the instructions on how to use the appliances (supplied by the Booking Secretary) and sign them to confirm that the instructions have been understood.
+B2 Main Hall.
+The main hall, annex, stage, cloakrooms and kitchen (including two electric cookers, an urn, kettles and a microwave oven) are available for the use of Hirers.
+The mobile plate-warming trolley in the annex is the property of Hertfordshire County Council and may not to be used.
+A Hirer who wishes to use the cookers must sign the Hire Agreement to confirm that the safety instructions have been understood (see below, B4).

-B2 Equipment.
-Basic catering equipment is provided (cups, saucers and tea plates, etc).
-Damage to hall equipment or fixtures must be reported to the Booking Secretary within 24 hours of the event.
-An appropriate charge for the cost of replacement may be made in addition to the hire fee or deducted from the retainer.
+B3 Equipment.
+Basic catering equipment is provided, including cups, saucers, glasses and plates, etc. Damage to hall equipment or fixtures must be reported to the booking team (firstname.lastname@example.org or 07761 608 794) within 24 hours of the event.
+An appropriate charge for the cost of replacement items may be deducted from the deposit or (if greater than £100, or £200 for parties) made to the Hirer.

-B3 Hall furniture.
+B5 Hall furniture.
 Tables marked ‘TVH’ and chairs stored in the annex are available for use.
-There are some tables marked ‘Thundridge JMI’ also stored in the annex and some low level benches stored in the kitchen.
+There are some tables marked ‘Thundridge JMI’ also stored in the annex and some low-level benches stored in the kitchen.
 These are not the property of the hall and should not be used.
-Furniture stored in annex must be returned there after use and stacked neatly as found.
-It is the responsibility of the Hirer to be careful in carrying tables, to avoid injury.
+Furniture stored in the annex must be returned there after use and stacked neatly as found.
+It is the responsibility of the Hirer to avoid injury to people and damage to equipment by moving the tables and chairs carefully.

 To protect the hall floor from damage, tables and chairs must be carried and not dragged across the floor.
 There is a trolley supplied to move chairs up to 10 at a time.
 The Committee accepts no responsibility for injuries caused by incorrect use of the chair trolley (such as by over-balancing or taking too many chairs at a time).